 Continually circle back to your motivation, your ‘why’- and your messages to yourself, can you build upon these if external accountability isn’t your thing?
 Could you record a voice note message you can play again when things feel tough?

 If you struggle in the month, try to tap into the positivity and motivation you felt at the beginning of the journey to quit - read your response to what living a smoke-free life will look and feel like at the beginning of every day?

 You know what will work for you.

-4. Make the month memorable - for all the right reasons
+4. Make your stop month memorable - for all the right reasons

-Print off a calendar month view of October before you start and plot interesting and fun activities for yourself across the month.
+Print off a calendar month view of the four week period you'll start to quit and plot interesting and fun activities for yourself across the month.
 This will help you to focus upon the experiences you’ve had and are looking forward to rather than purely counting each day without a cigarette.

 Cinema trips, museum visits, autumn hikes, book readings, open writing or drawing classes - activities where you are engaged and being creative will help your mind focus and keep cravings at a low level.